pablop16n/web-docs-scorer/README.md

 ### An example of the _quality_score_

-We show a practical example on how the **_quality_score_** is computed and its meaning for a document from the HPLT v1.2 Italian dataset.
+In this section we show an example on how the **_quality_score_** is computed, and the meaning of its subscores.
+The document is extracted from the HPLT v1.2 Italian dataset, and can be found in `example/example1.jsonl`.
+An excerpt of the document is shown below:

-This is an excerpt of a whole document from this dataset that can be found in `example/example1.jsonl`:

 > [...]
 >